What Is a Business Bottleneck (And How to Find Yours in 15 Minutes)

 Right thinking: “My primary constraint is delivery.
 I also have sales and coordination problems, but they’re not limiting throughput right now.”

 The difference matters because fixing non-constraints wastes time.
-Jade spent 5 months improving her close rate from 22% to 31% while delivery-maxed.
-She generated more demand than she could serve.
-Zero revenue impact.
+Jade spent 5 months improving her close rate from 22% to 31% while delivery‑maxed, generated more demand than she could serve, and saw zero revenue impact.

-• Add processes before identifying constraint = complexity without relief
+Add processes before identifying the constraint = complexity without relief.

 Fix the constraint.
 Only the constraint.
 Then reassess.